 Come prepared for a variety of weather conditions.
-Average temperature for late December is mid-40s (7 deg.
+Average temperature for early December is mid-40s (7 deg.
 C) with cloudy and calm skies.
 December weather in Seattle is very unpredictable.
 There is always a chance of rain, wind, and colder temperatures.

 Parking & Transportation

 The Seattle Marathon Association does not provide transportation to the Start Line.
 Local pay lots and street parking are available at or near the Seattle Center.
 The parking garage at Fourth and Mercer will open at 5:45 am.
 See the Parking Map on the Course & Maps page for more info.
 Be sure to allow time to park and walk to the Start Line.

 For info on street closures and neighborhood impact, see the Course & Maps page.

 Seattle Center Monorail